elvirakinzina/GSH/README.md

 - 20kb away from enhancers

 ## Features
 Produced genomic coordinates serve as computationally predicted GSH sites based on previously established as well as newly introduced criteria.
-All criteria used are universal for all cell types, with additional ncRNA input from microRNA-seq of CD4 T cells.
+All criteria used are universal for all cell types, with additional ncRNA input from microRNA-seq of human T cells.

 ## Prerequisites
 - wig2bed and gtf2bed from BEDOPS https://bedops.readthedocs.io/en/latest/content/installation.html#installation